dockstore/dockstore/_docs/checker-workflow-trs.md

 This will get the first 1000 checker workflows in Dockstore.

 ### Retrieve the checker workflow
-Lets use the TRS to retrieve the checker workflow from the checker workflows tutorial mentioned above.
+Lets use TRS to retrieve the checker workflow from the checker workflows tutorial mentioned above.
 The following command will retrieve the checker workflow object.
 Note that this is simply using the typical TRS endpoint to grab an entry.

 ```